 And then one fateful evening, everything changed.
 The townspeople all agreed that his playing on that unforgettable night was truly inspired.
 He drove the unsuspecting dancers to feverish heights, but it was the legendary finale that came to haunt them until the end of their days.
 The Sheriff’s Department’s investigation was never publicly released, but it was rumored that the fiddler had finally “crossed over to the other side.”

 A Harrowing Night

 He finally slowed to a waltz as the mighty storm pounded away.
 And then the group witnessed a sight few have ever seen – a ghostly couple, floating softly down the main hall staircase.
 The crowd stopped cold while the couple slowly descended, seemingly reluctant to leave the dim seclusion of their passage.
-Occasionally, a board creaked and moaned under their feet.
+Occasionally, a board creaked under their feet.
 Step-by-slow-step the lovers drifted down the wooden stairs, always in time with the music.
 Everyone stood as if stone.

 When they reached the bottom, the revelers were shaken from their rapture by a brilliant crack of lightening.
 The Spirit Fiddler finished the waltz with a flourish and fell to his knees.
 He raised his fiddle to the sky, a look of ecstasy on his face.
-When the shocked crowd turned around again, the ghostly couple had disappeared back up the staircase.
+When the shocked crowd turned around again, the young couple had disappeared back up the staircase.
 No footsteps, no creaking boards, no slamming doors.
 They simply vanished.

 The silence fairly rippled…and then someone smelled the smoke.
-One of the large brocaded curtains had caught fire, and the flames raced through the old hotel.
+One of the large brocaded curtains had somehow caught fire, and the flames raced through the old hotel.
 They tried to save the Gordon, but by morning it had burned straight to the ground.
 The townspeople stared at the smoldering ruins, numb in disbelief.

 –The Hotel Gordon–